720kb/angular-tooltips/Readme.md

 ## Load

-To use the directive, include the javascript and css files of Angularjs Tooltips in your web page:
+To use the directive, include the angular tooltips's javascript and css files in your web page:

 ```html
 <!DOCTYPE HTML>